onflow/flow-go/flips/sync-protocol.md

 ## Proposal

 The `RequestBlock` API should be updated to accept a block height, which should be stored with the queued item in `BlockIDs`.
 This will allow items in `BlockIDs` to be pruned as soon as the local finalized height surpasses their associated block heights.
 This also allows the Sync Core to ignore calls to `RequestBlock` for block heights which exceed the local finalized height by more than a configurable threshold.
-This helps to reduce the amount of resources spent tracking and requesting blocks which which cannot immediately be finalized anyways.
+This helps to reduce the amount of resources spent tracking and requesting blocks which cannot immediately be finalized anyways.

 Instead of pruning on every call to `ScanPending`, the Sync Core should keep track of the local finalized height from the latest call to `ScanPending`, and only trigger pruning if the height has actually changed.
 If necessary, it's possible to optimize the performance of pruning and avoid iterating through every item in `BlockIDs` by maintaining an additional mapping from block heights to the set of requestable block IDs at each height.